belyalov/tinyweb/README.md

 Like it?
 Check more [examples](https://github.com/belyalov/tinyweb/tree/master/examples) then :)

 ### Limitation / Known issues
-* HTTP protocol support - due to memory constrains only **HTTP/1.0** is supported.
+* HTTP protocol support - due to memory constrains only **HTTP/1.0** is supported (with exception for REST API - it uses HTTP/1.1 with `Connection: close`).
 Support of HTTP/1.1 may be added when `esp8266` platform will be completely deprecated.
 * [esp8266: socket accept() does not always accept](https://github.com/micropython/micropython/issues/2490) - sometimes whenever you're opening connection simultaneously some of them will never be accepted.
 Therefore it is strongly recommended to pack all your data (like `css`, `js`) into single html page.

 ### Reference